 OGGM-Edu is an affiliated project of the larger OGGM consortium (oggm.org).
 It is mainly the work of volunteers, but we also had support from various sources:

-The OGGM e.V. organisation supported the creation of the OGGM-Edu logo and of the glacier graphics.
+the OGGM e.V. organisation, who supported the creation of the OGGM-Edu logo and of the glacier graphics.

-We rely on the most awesome open source tools ever to run OGGM Edu!
+We rely on awesome open source tools to run OGGM-Edu!
 Most notably: